 Their watches can be broken up into two main collections; the steel collections, and the gold collections.

 The luxury gold collections are particularly beautiful.
-With many of the watches encrusted with diamonds as well.
+Many of the watches are encrusted with diamonds as well.

 Now onto the last Spanish brand on this list.
 The final watchmaker is Marea.

 Marea is an affordable Spanish watch brand.
 They offer many different watch styles.
 From smartwatches, to dress, casual, and even kids watches.

 They were first established in Barcelona in 1998.
 Now they are a global brand.